Donkey (Shrek)

 Donkey is a fictional character created by William Steig and adapted by DreamWorks Animation for the Shrek franchise.
 He is voiced by Eddie Murphy.
 Donkey is an anthropomorphic donkey and his appearance is modeled after a miniature donkey named Perry.
 He is depicted with grey fur, brown eyes, and a black mane.
 In the franchise, he is the sidekick and best friend of Shrek, husband to Dragon, and father to a litter of Dronkeys (Dragon-Donkeys).
 As the series' comic relief character, Donkey is well-regarded by critics for his humor, wisdom, energetic nature and Murphy's performance.

 Donkey in Shrek films

+Eddie Murphy voices Donkey in the Shrek film series.

 Shrek (2001)

 Donkey made his debut in the 2001 film Shrek at a sale of mythical characters from old fairy tales, being sold to the evil Lord Farquaad's knights.
 Donkey's special power was his ability to talk, which his owner, an old woman, tried to capitalize on.
 Following a lucky escape, he befriends Shrek, who, although annoyed by Donkey's non-stop chatter, slowly and reluctantly develops an affection for him.

 Donkey requests to stay with Shrek since he has no one else.
 At first, Shrek refuses, before finally giving in, although he only allows him to stay outside of his house for one night.
 Donkey denies any involvement when Shrek finds all the creatures from fairy tales living in his swamp.
 The creatures admit that Lord Farquaad drove them out of that location.
 Donkey is the only one who is prepared to lead him, and since he knows where Farquaad is, Shrek decides to accompany him.

 However, when they arrive, Farquaad has his men try to kill Shrek in an arena to find the perfect champion to find and bring him back Princess Fiona, whom he wants to make his bride.
 Donkey and Shrek defeat Farquaad's men, and Farquaad decides to have Shrek be his champion instead.
 However, Shrek shows no interest and only demands his swamp back.
 When Farquaad offers Shrek a deal to return him his swamp if he agrees to go on the quest, Shrek agrees, and Donkey follows Shrek on his quest to find Fiona.
 While coming to the castle, Donkey unintentionally catches the unwanted attention of the fire-breathing dragon guarding the Princess.